corrode/corrode.github.io/content/blog/lifetimes/index.md

 At the start of my Rust journey, I worried way too much about lifetimes.
 I thought they were the key to understanding Rust and that I need to master them to write idiomatic code.
+But it turns out you don't need to worry about lifetimes all that much.

+Nowadays, most of my code is free of explicit lifetimes.
+I only have to add lifetimes in two kinds of situations: returning references from a function and storing a reference in a struct.

-But it turns out you don't need to worry about lifetimes most of the time.
-The compiler does a great job of inferring lifetimes for you, and you should only add them when you have a good reason to do so, i.e. when the compiler tells you to, when optimizing for performance, or when you want to explicitly describe the relationships in your code to humans.
+In all other cases, the compiler does a great job of inferring lifetimes for you, and you should only add them when you have a good reason to do so, i.e.  when the compiler tells you to, when optimizing for performance, or when you want to explicitly describe the relationships in your code to humans.